Skip to content

 • Protection scores per workload (OIS, DEV)

-• Vault connectivity and TLS verification (CRY, CS)
+• OpenBao connectivity and TLS verification (CRY, CS)

 • Orphaned Kubernetes Secrets in etcd (COM, OS)